muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 to integers in the set **{0xD800..0xDFFF}**.
 MUON forbids the use of any such "character strings" using the **Text** possrep.
 However, such data can still be conveyed using other means such as MUON's **Array**+**Integer**.

+## Nesting / Attribute Name List

+A **Nesting** value is an arbitrarily-large nonempty ordered collection of attribute names, intended for referencing an entity in a multi-level namespace, such as nested **Tuple** may implement.

+## Heading / Attribute Name Set

+A **Heading** value is an arbitrarily-large unordered collection of *attribute names*, such that no 2 attribute names are the same.

 ## Array